jpthiele/dealii-Wiki/MacOSX.md

 2. Install cmake if you don't have it (check by typing "cmake" in terminal).
 To do so got to http://www.cmake.org/download/ and download the Mac OSX binary .dmg, then open the .dmg and drag cmake into "applications".
 3. Download the latest .dmg of deal.II from https://www.dealii.org/download.html and drag it into "applications".
 4. You should now have cmake and deal.II in your "applications" in finder.
 Opening the deal.II app will give you a terminal you can use to compile deal.II applications.
 The library is installed under ```/Applications/deal.II.app/Contents/Resources```
+NOTE: If you can not run the app because it is from an "unidentified developer", go to "Applications" in "Finder", ctrl+click on the deal.II app and select "Open".
 5. Set up your bash profile.
 Open a terminal and type "touch .profile;open .profile".
 In the editor add the following line to the file:

         export PATH=/Applications/CMake.app/Contents/bin:$PATH